Yes, obtain in advance

 For further information:

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
-You may be taken in for questioning by the police if unable to produce acceptable forms of identification.
-Convictions for possessing, using, and/or trafficking in illegal drugs result in long prison sentences and heavy fines.
+You may be taken for questioning by police if unable to produce acceptable forms of identification.
+Convictions for possessing, using, and/or trafficking illegal drugs result in long prison sentences and heavy fines.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

 Photography: All photography requires a permit issued by Ministry of Public Security and Immigration.
 It is illegal to take pictures of military sites, official buildings, airports, and public monuments - not always clearly marked.